Life Insurance vs Roth IRA: Which is Right for You?

 Life Insurance Retirement Plan

-Life insurance retirement plans work off the cash value of a permanent life insurance plan.
+Life insurance retirement plans work off the cash value component of a permanent life insurance plan.
 Portions of your premium go toward a cash account that grows over time, and you can withdraw from it during retirement.

 Roth IRA